nekonaute/pogobot/README.md

 In order to control robots by IR, you need to create a IR remote.

 ### Hardware
-An IR remote is combination of a pogobot head + usb-uart-progboard + 3D structure (available in the "3d-addons" folder).
+An IR remote is combination of a pogobot head + usb-uart-progboard + 3D structure (available in the "3d-addons" folder) + 2 M3x10mm screws.

 <img src="Images/ir_remote.jpg" alt="IR_ Remote" width="800"/>